 top of page

-Georges Lucien Guyot (born December 10, 1885, in Paris, where he died December 31, 1972) is a French artist, sculptor, and painter.
+Georges Lucien Guyot (born December 10, 1885, in Paris, where he died December 31, 1972) was a French artist, sculptor, and painter.

-He occupied Picasso's studio at The Bateau-Lavoir where he died on the last day of 1972.
+He occupied Picasso's studio at The Bateau-Lavoir, where he died on the last day of 1972.

 Work by Guyot: